-Tapered centering cones or double taper adapters fit in the drum's open center or hub.
-Various adapters and/or spacers may be used to locate the shaft of the arbor.
+Tapered centering cones or double taper adapters fit in the bearing seats.
+Be sure to make contact near the middle of the bearing race whenever possible rather than near an edge.
+Various adapters and/or spacers may be used to fill out the shaft of the arbor.